dameradev/speedstack-website/src/collections/posts/from-zero-to-freelance-my-journey-of-learning-to-code-and-landing-my-first-job.md

 date: 2024-03-20T15:39:05Z
 description: >-
-  My web devlopment journey started in my last year of UNI, I was a Business major and realized that I couldn’t do this for the rest of my life, so naturally, I started researching things I could do from home and make money.
+  My web devlopment journey started in my last year of UNI, I was a Business major and realized that I couldn’t do this for the

 title: >-
   From Zero to Freelance: My Journey of Learning to Code and Landing My First Job